tdhock/change-tutorial/Submission.md

 ## Detailed Outline

+RK: Any chance of doing a 70/90 split given i'm covering the "what is a changepoint" material too?
+I did the last session in 3 hours so trying to cram the same content in less than half the time isn't going to work.

 ### Rebecca, 80 minutes

-* What is changepoint analysis?
+#### What is changepoint analysis and the different types of changepoints?
+10 minutes

-* Types of changepoints
-* Methods for detecting changepoints (bulk of course)
+#### Methods for detecting changepoints.
+55 minutes

-- Nonparametric
+* Single and multiple changepoint detection algorithms
-- Likelihood
+* Likelihood based approaches
-* Checking assumptions
+* Non parametric approaches
+* Choosing the number of changes
+* Demonstration using changepoint and changepoint.np packages

-* Summarizing results of a changepoint analysis
+#### Checking assumptions and summarizing results of a changepoint analysis.
+15 minutes

+* In changepoint detection you cannot check assumptions such as Normality prior to analysis as the changes influence any diagnostics you may perform.
+* Demonstation assumption checking using changepoint package and previous class exercises.

 ### Toby, Supervised changepoint detection, 80 minutes